Goodwin, Upton homer, Angels beat White Sox 5-4

 TRAINER’S ROOM

-Angels: Trout is listed as day-to-day. … Ohtani (Tommy John surgery) will not throw this week as had been scheduled.
+Angels: Ohtani (Tommy John surgery) will not throw this week as had been scheduled.
 He remains available as a hitter.
 He has not pitched this season. … INF Tommy La Stella (broken right tibia) took part in live batting practice in Anaheim on Thursday.
 He could return to the active roster next week. … 1B Albert Pujols was out of the starting lineup on Friday because of an illness.
 “He came out of the game sick (at Oakland on Thursday night).
 He was still sick during the night.
 We can use him to pinch-hit, but we don’t want him standing out there the whole game,” Angels manager Brad Ausmus said.

 White Sox: INF/OF Luery García will miss the entire series against the Angels as he mourns the death of his grandmother.
 Garcia returned to his native Santiago, in the Dominican Republic, in the wake of his grandmother’s death.